 Thinking about becoming a home owner this year?
-(Perhaps you want to nab the $8,000 first time home buyer tax credit.)
 If so, take a deep breath and prepare yourself financially and mentally for a rewarding, but challenging, experience.
 Whether you’ll be buying this month or next year, here are five things you really need to know about buying a home.
 While you’re at it, check out our mortgage information resource center where we provide more in depth information about becoming a home owner.

 #1.
 Real Estate Agents and Mortgage Brokers Don’t Work For You